simo1c/GateMeClass/manual/readme.md

 table(res$labels)
 ```
 <p align="justify">
-GateMeClass supports the use of the or (|) and XOR (^) logical operators in the marker table.
+GateMeClass supports the use of the OR (|) and XOR (^) logical operators in the marker table.
 For example, if we want to identify cells that expresses CD11b, CD11c or both we can create the following marker table:
 </p>

 ```